 - · Advance the development of our TTX-MC138, TTX-siPD-L1 and TCDx programs to deliver potentially transformative therapies and diagnostics to patients.
 The modular design toolbox takes advantage of the "coded" nature of the genome and transcriptome.
-Because of that, DNA/RNA-targeted methods provide an ideal platform for rational design of therapeutic and diagnostic agents based on the phenomenon of complementarity.
+Because of that, DNA/RNA-targeted methods provide an ideal platform for rational design of diagnostic and therapeutic agents based on the phenomenon of complementarity.
 This approach can be used while relying on recent advances in bioinformatics, genomics, and transcriptomics.
 The therapeutic molecules can be antisense oligonucleotides (LNA oligonucleotides, antagomirs, miRNA sponges), siRNA duplexes, or ribozymes.
 These molecules can be synthesized to target portions of the code that is aberrant in disease and thus the unique genome of the patient would in turn direct us to an equally unique cocktail of therapeutic agents.
 We are specifically focused on delivering therapeutic solutions that reach previously inaccessible targets, in particular those in which the biological pathways are clinically and genetically well-validated, in order to address significant unmet medical needs within broad patient populations.
 We believe our TTX-MC138 and TTX-siPD-L1 programs have the potential to treat multiple cancer indications that fit these criteria.
 We expect to submit an eIND for TTX-MC138 in the second half of 2021, and if permitted to proceed, to initiate a Phase 0 trial in patients with stage IV breast cancer shortly thereafter.
-We also expect to submit an IND for TTX-MC138 in the second half of 2022, and if permitted to proceed, to initiate a Phase 1 trial in adult patients for multiple tumor types shortly thereafter. - Further expand the capabilities of our TTX delivery platform to additional RNA targets.
+We also expect to submit an IND for TTX-MC138 in the second half of 2021, and if permitted to proceed, to initiate a Phase 1 trial in adult patients for multiple tumor types shortly thereafter. - Further expand the capabilities of our TTX delivery platform to additional RNA targets.
 We believe our ability to identify and utilize previously undruggable microRNAs, particularly those with selective or restricted expression, may unlock new opportunities across broad therapeutic applications. - Continue to build a broad and diverse pipeline of novel oncology product candidates.
 Guided by our drug development principles and the clinical results from our TTX-MC138 program, we intend to continue to identify therapeutic targets that have disruptive therapeutic potential and are predicted to be well-suited for a therapeutic approach.
 Given the unique genetic profiles in some of the patient populations that we aim to serve, we plan to continue to leverage a precision medicine approach to help identify patients with the highest probability of responding to our drug candidates.
-The capabilities of our discovery platform, such as our expanded toolbox that includes our image capable delivery system, enable us to pursue targets linked to a wider range of indications. - Expand and protect our proprietary know-how and intellectual property.
-We have developed a broad patent portfolio meant to protect our intellectual property, which we intend to expand further.
-Our intellectual property, which includes proprietary know-how as well as various patents, applies not only to our licensed compounds but also to our newly developed therapeutic patents assigned to TransCode. - Pursue synergistic collaboration opportunities.
-To further our goal of delivering transformative therapies to the broadest possible patient populations, we expect to leverage strategic partnerships that can contribute complementary capabilities in manufacturing, distribution and commercialization in disease areas within our core area of therapeutic focus.
+The capabilities of our discovery platform, such as our expanded toolbox that includes our image capable delivery system enable us to pursue targets linked to a wider range of indications. - Expand and protect our proprietary know-how and intellectual property.
+We have developed a broad patent portfolio protecting our intellectual property, which we intend to expand to further protect our TTX delivery platform and the drug and diagnostic candidates we develop.
+Our intellectual property, which includes proprietary know-how as well as a series of patents, applies to not only our licensed compounds but also to our newly developed therapeutic patents assigned to TransCode. - Pursue synergistic collaboration opportunities.
+To further our goal of delivering transformative therapies to the broadest possible patient population, we intend to become a fully integrated biopharmaceutical company.
+As part of this plan, we expect to leverage additional strategic partnerships that can contribute complementary capabilities in manufacturing, distribution and commercialization in disease areas within our core area of therapeutic focus.